-The dissertation is a small scale research project that you will carry out under the guidance of a supervisor assigned to you from the course team.
+For those undertaking the full MA, the dissertation is a small scale research project that you will carry out under the guidance of a supervisor assigned to you from the course team.

 There is a number of opportunities to consider upon completing your MA course.
 Popular options include MPhil or PhD studies.

 Although the programme is not designed to train students for a specific career, you will develop knowledge and practical skills that will enhance your employability and help you to progress in a wide range of careers.
 The key transferable skills you will gain on the MA programme are as follows: